grantbow/fit/README.md

           Set one at github.com/settings/tokens
           for import of private projects that need authentication

 The bug implementation of FIT ([FIT.md](FIT.md)) is (almost) the simplest issue system that can still work.
-It differs from other distributed, versioned, filesystem issue tracking tools in several ways.
+It differs from other distributed, versioned, filesystem based issue tracking tools in several ways.
 Human readable plain text files are still easily viewed, edited and understood.
-Standard tools are used and further minimize context switching between systems. bug also supports multiple `issues/` directories throughout the directory tree.
+Standard tools are used and further minimize context switching between coding and issue tracking systems. bug also supports multiple `issues/` directories throughout the directory tree for stronger coordination of coding and issue tracking.

-Other issue systems use databases, hidden directories or hidden branches.
-While these may be useful techniques in certain circumstances they do not seem necessary and obfuscate how to access the valuable data.
+Other issue systems may use databases, hidden directories or hidden branches.
+While these may be useful techniques in certain circumstances this seems to unnecessarily obfuscate access.

 ### Hooks

 Event based automation can be added through git or mercurial.
 We created a hooks directory and look forward to seeing what code teams use and contribute.
-Contributed work to adapt all hooks for both git and hg would be appreciated.
+Work to help adapt hooks to both git and hg would be appreciated.

 ### Example Use

+To get started in the top of an existing git repo simply `mkdir issues` then add and commit to the repo issues/_issue name_/Description files.
+Create and maintain issues by editing the files inside issues/_issue names_/.

+If an environment variable named FIT is set that value will be used as a directory name used to find the 'issues' directory.
+All bug commands will use FIT no matter your present working directory.

-If an environment variable named PMIT is set, that directory will be used to create and maintain issues as an 'issues' directory, otherwise the bug command will walk up the tree until it finds an "issues" subdirectory.
-Examples assume you are already in a directory tracked by git.
-To get started simply `mkdir issues`.
+If an 'issues' directory/folder is not found bug will walk up the tree toward the root until it finds an "issues" subdirectory similar to how git looks for .git or hg looks for .hg.
+A warning is provided if no issues directory is found.

 ```
 $ mkdir foo && cd foo